 There's a computational elephant in the room.
 The softmax normalization requires summing over all vocabulary words:

-The denominator requires computing a dot product and exponential for every word in the vocabulary.
-For a vocabulary of 100,000 words, every single training step requires computing 100,000 dot products and exponentials.
+The computational bottleneck lies in the denominator , which requires computing a dot product and exponential for every word in the vocabulary.
+For a vocabulary of 100,000 words, every single training step requires computing 100,000 dot products and 100,000 exponentials.
 With billions of training pairs, this becomes prohibitively expensive.

 The timing results confirm linear scaling: doubling the vocabulary roughly doubles the computation time.
 At 100,000 words, each softmax takes several milliseconds.
-With billions of training examples, this adds up to weeks or months of training time.
+With billions of training examples, this adds up to weeks or months of training time, making full softmax impractical for production systems.
 This computational barrier motivated the development of approximation methods that reduce the complexity from to where .

 This computational bottleneck motivated the development of approximation methods: